Coandă effect

-The Coandă effect (/ˈkwɑːndə/ or /ˈkwæ-/) is the tendency of a fluid jet to stay attached to a convex surface.
+The Coandă effect (/ˈkwɑːndə/ or /ˈkwæ-/) is the tendency of a fluid jet to stay attached to a surface of any form.
 Merriam-Webster describes it as "the tendency of a jet of fluid emerging from an orifice to follow an adjacent flat or curved surface and to entrain fluid from the surroundings so that a region of lower pressure develops."

 It is named after Romanian inventor Henri Coandă, who was the first to recognize the practical application of the phenomenon in aircraft design around 1910.
 It was first documented explicitly in two patents issued in 1936.

 Discovery

 An early description of this phenomenon was provided by Thomas Young in a lecture given to The Royal Society in 1800:

-A hundred years later, Henri Coandă identified an application of the effect during experiments with his Coandă-1910 aircraft, which mounted an unusual engine he designed.
+More than a hundred years later, Henri Coandă identified an application of the effect during experiments with his Coandă-1910 aircraft, which mounted an unusual engine he designed.
 The motor-driven turbine pushed hot air rearward, and Coandă noticed that the airflow was attracted to nearby surfaces.
-In 1934 Coandă obtained a patent in France for a "method and apparatus for deviation of a fluid into another fluid".
+In 1934, Coandă obtained a patent in France for a "method and apparatus for deviation of a fluid into another fluid".
 The effect was described as the "deviation of a plain jet of a fluid that penetrates another fluid in the vicinity of a convex wall".
 The first official documents that explicitly mention the Coandă effect were two 1936 patents by Henri Coandă.
 This name was accepted by the leading aerodynamicist Theodore von Kármán, who had a long scientific relationship with Coandă on aerodynamics problems.